Zenmo/HOLON/run_cloud_experiments/README.md

 # Experiments module

 The experiments module allows you to define your experiment in a config file and run one or multiple experiments sequentially.
 No more adjusting classes!
+Based on the existing scripts.

 ## Starting up